-It also helps to socialize with people you’re comfortable and familiar with in small settings.
+It may also help to socialize in small settings with people you’re comfortable and familiar with.
 This can reduce loneliness and isolation, easing depression.

-Ask your doctor for a referral to a mental health professional if you have symptoms of social anxiety and depression.
+Ask a doctor for a referral to a mental health professional if you have symptoms of social anxiety or depression.